-For the purposes of this instruction a food and/or fluid refuser is a person who (all apply):

-- is an adult detained under immigration powers in an immigration removal centre - has refused meals prepared and provided by the supplier (for 48 hours) and/or fluids (for 24 hours) as a form of protest (the protest may be against a range of factors, including ongoing detention) - there is no evidence or reasonable grounds for believing them to be eating or drinking from other sources (such as food or drink bought from the IRC shop) or, if there is such evidence or reasonable belief, that there are nevertheless serious medical concerns arising from the limited quantities of food and/or fluid being consumed

-Detainees who fall outside this definition because they do not like the food on offer within in an IRC will not be included in the processes set out in this instruction.

-Where a detainee is refusing food and/or fluid for any other reasons, but not as a form of protest, for example because of pre-existing psychiatric problems, they must be managed in line with safeguarding procedures.
+- 10. For the purposes of this instruction a food and/or fluid refuser is a person who (all apply): - a) is an adult detained under immigration powers in an immigration removal centre - b) has refused meals prepared and provided by the supplier (for 48 hours) and/or fluids (for 24 hours) as a form of protest (the protest may be against a range of factors, including ongoing detention or proposed removal from the UK, or for a reason or reasons not known to staff) - c) there is no evidence or reasonable grounds for believing them to be eating or drinking from other sources (such as food or drink bought from the IRC shop or provided at hospital appointments) or, if there is such evidence or reasonable belief, that there are nevertheless serious medical concerns arising from the limited quantities of food and/or fluid being consumed - 11.
+Detained individuals who fall outside this definition because they do not like the food on offer within in an IRC will not be included in the processes set out in this instruction. - 12.
+Where a detained individual is refusing food and/or fluid for any other reasons, but not as a form of protest, for example because of pre-existing psychiatric problems, they must be managed in line with safeguarding procedures and policies, including but not limited to: the Adults at Risk in Immigration Detention policy, DSO 08/2016 Management of Adults at Risk in Immigration Detention and DSO 06/2008 ACDT.